wazo-platform/wazo-platform.org/content/blog/sprint-review-2207.md

 ## Ongoing Features

-- **Autentication**: Improve the LDAP authentication source by identifying tenants by domain name
+- **Authentication**: Improve the LDAP authentication source by identifying tenants by domain name
 - **Meetings**: Improve external conferences that allow guests to join a meeting
 - **Bullseye**: Modernizing some old services to facilitate transition to Python 3 and Debian Bullseye
 - **Scalability**: Consume events from the bus instead of the Asterisk websocket.
 This will improve the performance of Wazo and allow greater scalability.